 Dining Areas on Your Cruise –Avoiding those cruise germs

-When you enter any dining area on a cruise ship you are most likely greeted by an employee and referred to the hand sanitizer or washing station.
+When you enter any dining area on a cruise ship, you are most likely greeted by an employee and referred to the hand sanitizer or washing station.
 I never skip these.
 I’d like to think that most people do the same.
 However, in my opinion, it is JUST as important to sanitize your hands AFTER gathering your food from the buffet.
-Call me a germaphobe but what about those who sanitize their hands upon entering but later sneeze, wipe their nose, cover their cough, etc. EWW!
+Call me a germaphobe, but what about those who sanitize their hands upon entering but later sneeze, wipe their nose, cover their cough, etc. EWW!

 Staying healthy on your cruise during port visits